 This is where knowledge management systems come into the picture.

-A McKinsey Global Institute report discovered an efficient knowledge management system reduces data search time by 35% and increases organizational learning and productivity by 20%-25%.
+A McKinsey Global Institute report discovered an efficient knowledge management system reduces data search time by 35 percent and increases organizational learning and productivity by 20-25 percent.

 Wondering how?
 Creating knowledge management systems helps you turn your knowledge into a useful resource to promote collaboration between teams, streamline information flow across departments, and facilitate customer empowerment.